 KMR powdered formulaUse 1 part formula to 2 parts water.
 A part is whatever you are using to measure with.
 For example, if you’re using a tablespoon for measuring, this would mean 1 tablespoon of powdered KMR and 2 tablespoons of water.

-When bottle nipples are brand new, you will need to cut a hole in the top.
+When bottle nipples are brand new, you may need to cut a hole in the top.
 Cut an X in the tip of the nipple using small, sharp scissors.
 Or you can burn a hole in the nipple using a large needle.
 Heat the needle with a match, then poke it through the nipple tip.
 It may take a few attempts to make the hole the correct size.
 Once the hole is made, test it by placing the nipple on a bottle of formula and turning the bottle upside down.
 The formula should drip slowly out of the hole.
 If the hole is too big, the kittens will ingest too much formula too fast; if it is too small, they will have to work harder to eat and won’t eat as much as they should.

 To prevent the possibility of spreading viruses between the kittens and other pets in your house, keep a “kitten gown” (a robe, sweatshirt, etc.) in the kittens’ room to wear during feeding and handling of the kittens.
 You may also wear gloves if you wish, and remember to always wash your hands well before and after feeding your bottle babies.

+After recording the kitten’s elimination and weight, it’s time to feed.
 Never feed a kitten on his back.
 The kitten should be on his stomach in a position similar to how he would lay next to his mother to nurse.
 You may try holding the kitten upright swaddled in a warm towel or have the kitten lay on a towel in your lap.
 Experiment with what position works best for you and the kitten.

 Turn the bottle upside down and allow a drop of formula to come out.
 Place the bottle nipple in the kitten’s mouth and gently move it back and forth, holding the bottle at a 45-degree angle to keep air from getting into the kitten’s stomach.
 This movement should encourage the kitten to start eating.
 If at first you don’t succeed, wait a few minutes and try again.
 Usually the kitten will latch on and begin to suckle.
 If the bottle appears to be collapsing, gently remove the nipple from the kitten’s mouth and let more air return to the bottle.